playbenny/benny_manual/docs/waves.md

 benny keeps all the audio files you use in a centralised repository that all blocks can access.
 In the waves page you can load in audio files and tag them with timing information.

 *This page of benny is one of the less finished areas.
-The UI is a bit awkward still and many planned features are not yet implemented.*
+Many planned features are not yet implemented.*

 ![waves page picture](assets/screenshots/waves_page_1.png)